GET TAX RELIEF NOW!

 2. The IRS provides written notice of the proposed penalty through a thirty-day letter or statutory notice of deficiency.

-4. Identify the specific line item or issue on your return that caused the error because accuracy-related penalties apply only to the particular tax line that was wrong.
+4. Identify the specific line item or issue on your return that caused the error, as accuracy-related penalties apply only to the particular tax line that was incorrect.

 5. Gather all documents that existed before you filed the return, including receipts, invoices, professional correspondence, and notes.